Pacific Northwest National Laboratory Senior Chemical Engineer in RICHLAND, Washington

 PhD with 1+ years’ experience

-Preferred MS or PhD degree in chemical engineering or chemistry.
-Master's degree with 5+ years’ experience or a PhD with 3+ years’ experience.
+Preferred degree in chemical engineering or chemistry.
+Bachelor’s degree with 7 years of experience, Master's degree with 5+ years’ experience or a PhD with 3+ years’ experience.

 Demonstrated success in building and maintaining operational discipline with a diverse research and operations team

-Experience securing project funding, working with or leading technical teams, and the ability to manage research projects.
+Past experience securing project funding, working with or leading technical teams, and the ability to manage research projects

 Equal Employment Opportunity